Punk Rock Girl: Music video

 The music video was partially filmed at Eastern State Penitentiary, an abandoned prison seen here in 2009.

 The "gritty" and "low-budget" music video was partially filmed at the abandoned Eastern State Penitentiary in Philadelphia.
 Parts of the video were filmed at Zipperhead, "a popular counterculture store on Philly's South Street" which is mentioned in the song.
+The video features several shots of a Nagra IV-S reel-to-reel tape deck, including the opening sequence of a closeup of the deck being switched to play, a wide shot of the band waiting for the music to begin, and a closeup of the deck's level meter jumping as the song starts.
 It was directed by Adam Bernstein.

 The video was first added to MTV's rotation the week it reached its peak position on the Billboard charts; peaking at number one on the channel's Dial MTV request list.
 Several years later, the song saw a resurgence in popularity when it was featured in a segment of MTV's animated series Beavis and Butt-Head, in which the titular duo criticized the band's lax attitude and numerous mistakes and Butt-Head noted on seeing the video's conclusion where the eponymous woman and a band member steal a man's car and drive away "a real punk rock girl would eat this guy alive".
 MTV included the video among its annual yearbook of videos from 1988 on its website, calling it among the "biggest, best, most memorable music videos".